Who is Myles Would and how did he become a personal trainer?

-Despite having an online presence for about a year, I never gave myself a proper introduction about who I am and why I do what I do.
+I never imagined to become a personal trainer; and despite having an online presence for about a year, I never gave myself a proper introduction about who I am and why I do what I do.
 All my blog posts have one single goal: To educate you on training, nutrition, and fitness so that you have some take away to make you smarter and training harder along with building proper habits.
 This blog post will do just that, but in a different way.
 My aim is for you to get to know me better.
-How I became a Personal Trainer, why I became one, what my life was like before, and where I’m going.
+How I got into personal training, why I became one, and where I’m going.

 The Life of a University Student

 All my life I have never taken a linear path.
 There’s always been some sort of ups and downs and detours that got me to where I am today.
 My life in University was no different.

 I began University at the age of 19 to study Philosophy and History at the University of Ottawa.
 I’ve always loved reading and writing, so it felt natural to do a program that promoted that.
 Like most students, they get into the drinking, partying, and drugs.
 For weekends on end, I was finishing 40s of Kraken, the darkest Rum on the face of the earth.

 By second year, I was still drinking heavy, playing video games, and smoking a lot more weed than I have ever smoked in my life.
 It got to the point that I bought my own bong and spent about 500$ worth of weed in a span of two months.
 With all the weed I was smoking, I had no confidence and felt extremely introverted because I didn’t want to socialize with anybody.
 I was eating out more, not working out at all, and my grades were failing.
 At this point in my life, personal training wasn’t even a thought that crossed my mind.